Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Main Results: Proofs

 \begin{proof}[Proof of Proposition~\ref{prop:GSextension}] The proof consists mostly of noticing that Theorem 3.1 in \cite{Gunt-Sen:12} essentially yields the result stated here; the difference in the statements is that we use $L_r$ bracketing entropy whereas they use $L_r$ metric entropy.
-In our proof here we will attempt to maintain similar notation to the original proof of their result.
+For the details of the proof, see Section~\ref{sec:Appendix1}. \end{proof}